sadi-c/DevOps-Concepts/README.md

 2. The operation you want the server to perform on that resource, in the form of an HTTP method, or verb.
 The common HTTP methods are GET, POST, PUT, and DELETE.

+DynamoDB:
+DynamoDB is a fully managed, Internet scalable, easily administrated and cost-effective NoSQL database.

+Start with AWS.py file, use a class method, initialize, add Table name, boto3, DB, and columns including items that you will need for your project.
+For example,
+lass Blog:
+    def __init__(self):
+        self.__Tablename__ = "DevBops_blog"
+        self.client = boto3.client('dynamodb')
+        self.DB = boto3.resource('dynamodb')
+        self.Primary_Column_Name = "blogName"
+        self.Primary_key = "blogName"
+        self.columns = ["BlogDate", "BlogTime", "UserName", "BlogContent", "BlogLocation", "BlogComment"] self.table = self.DB.Table(self.__Tablename__)

+if __name__ == "__main__":
+    blog = Blog()

+Use CURD functions to add, create, delete, update, and view the data.

+Response template:
+return {
+               "Result": False or True,
+               "Error": None or errorMessage,
+               "Description": "",
+               "BlogID": None or blogID
+           }

+Example:
+def delete(self, BlogName):
+        response = self.table.scan(
+            FilterExpression=Attr("blogName").eq(BlogName)
+        )
+        if response["Items"]:
+             self.Primary_key = response["Items"][0]["blogName"]
+             res = self.table.delete_item(
+                 Key={
+                     self.Primary_Column_Name:self.Primary_key
+                 }
+             )
+             return {
+                 "Result": True,
+                 "Error": None,
+                 "Description": "Blog was deleted"
+             }
+        else:
+            return {
+                "Result": False,
+                "Error": "Blog does not exists",
+                "Description": "Error"
+            }

+What is REST?

+REST (i.e. Representation State Transfer) is an architectural style for defining our routes.
+It is a way of mapping HTTP routes and the CRUD functionalities.

+What are routes?
+Routes are the code that are responsible for listening and receiving requests and then deciding what to send back.
+What is CRUD?
+When building APIs, we want to provide the four basic types of functionality.
+There must be a way to Create, Read, Update, and Delete resources.

+### Rest API:
+REST API is composed of three key items: (1) the url& endpoint, (2) the method, and (3) the data.

+When a client makes an HTTP request against an API in order to retrieve data, the first item that must be designed is the URL.
+The URL generally encompasses the sites domain, a series of directory hierarchies, and finally the endpoint

+There are four main methods that are generally used when making requests with a REST API: GET, POST, PUT, and DELETE.

+The main takeaway is that data can be retrieved, added, or deleted from any given database using these methods.

+GET requests are the most common type of request mainly used to retrieve data from a server or database.

+POST requests are used to send data to an API in order to create or update an entry.

+PUT requests are used to send data to an API in order to create or update an entry.
+(However, PUT requests are idempotent, meaning that the application of this method multiple times can be done without changing the final result).

+DELETE requests are used to delete certain entries within the database.

+### Creating the Flask Application:

+Flask’s the main focus within APIs concerns the routing and flow of information.

+We begin the process by importing flask and necessary connecting files, defining our ‘app’ within the init.py / blog.py file and creating a Flask application.

+app = flask.Flask(__name__)
+app.config["DEBUG"] = True

+We then must create a few functions that display data when certain routes are taken within the URL.
+For example, ‘view all’ function which displays all entries within the database.

+@app.route('/view', methods=["GET"])
+def viewing():
+    res = blog.view()
+    return res

+With this functionality enabled, end-users are now able to query all of the data within our database.

+Once all the routes snd functions are completed, the application can be run using Flask’s run functionality.

+app.run()

+Postman:
+Postman is a collaboration platform for API development.
+It is a popular API client and it enables you to design, build, share, test, and document APIs.
+Using the Postman tool, we can send HTTP/s requests to a service, as well as get their responses.
+By doing this we can make sure that the service is up and running.

+What is HTTP?
+HTTP stands for Hyper Text Transfer Protocol.
+HTTP enables communication between clients and servers.
+Clients are often web browsers and Servers are often computers on the cloud.
+If a client submits an HTTP request to the server, then the server returns a response to the client.
+The response sent by the server contains status information about the request and the requested content.

+Most commonly used HTTP methods are as follows:
+1. GET:  method is used to retrieve data from an API.
+2. POST: method is used to send new data to an API
+3. PUT: method is used to update existing data
+4. PATCH: method is used to update existing data
+5. DELETE : method is used to remove existing data.

+Testing Get Requests:

+GET is used to request data from a specified resource.
+Once the new request is chosen as a GET request in the tool, proceed to name the request.
+Next, mention the URL to be tested.

+Once the request is saved, send the request by clicking the Send button.
+As a result, the response body is displayed in the lower section of the Workspace.
+The response body is the result of the API request being sent.
+To validate this result of the GET request, view the response text, Status, Time Taken, Size in that section.

+Testing Post Requests:

+POST is used to send data to a server to create/update a resource.
+To create a POST request, we follow similar steps as we did for the GET request creation.
+However, this time choose the POST option for the URL.
+We also mention the data to be created or updated in the Request Body section.
+After that, we click the Save button and send the request by clicking the Send button.